coderpotter/bert-pc/README.md

  * ```cnfgendataset.py``` generates a purely random SAT dataset.
  * ```graphcnfgenddataset.py``` generates a dataset of graph coloring problems.
 Since we use this specifically with SEG-BERT it outputs the graph in the format SEG-BERT expects.
  * ```p2.py``` trains and evaluates BERT on the input dataset.
- * ```script_graph_classification.py``` and ```script_preprocess.py``` come from the SEG-BERT project, we have only made minor changes to add support for the graph coloring dataset.
-After you clone SEG-BERT, you should replace the versions of these files that were cloned with the version from THIS repository.
-Afterwards, you can delete the versions stored here.
-You will need to do this for step 3 below to work properly.

 Use the following steps to run the code: